Changing How We Use Hydrogen Energy

 Max is a certified and licensed EMT, graduating from Seminole State College of Florida.
 He finished his EMT license in June of 2020 and he has since joined the BoMax team to assist our research and development into green hydrogen.

-Mr. Bolin is currently serving on the Board of Managers and is President of BoMax, applying his experience in banking and real estate development to help to define and curate the direction of the organization.
+Mr. Simuro is currently serving on the Board of Managers and is CEO & President of BoMax, applying his financial, entrepreneurial, and manufacturing experience to help guide the company.

 Mr. Anayama is currently serving on the Board of Managers using his engineering expertise to help guide BoMax.